Max O'Rell: Early life

 Max O'Rell was born Léon Pierre Blouet on 3 March 1847 in Avranches, a small town adjoining the Abbey of Mont St Michel in Normandy at the border with Brittany.
 He later preferred the name Léon Paul Blouet.

 His paternal grandfather, Jean-François Blouet, was the warden of the prison of Mont St Michel from 1806 to 1818.
-He moved to Paris at the age of twelve where he attended the conservatoire and the collège in Paris and went on to take a B.A. degree in 1865 and a BSc in 1866 at the Sorbonne.
-After 1866, he enrolled at the École Militaire which he left in 1869 with the rank of lieutenant in the French artillery, spending five months in Algeria and, after a short stay in the Versailles garrison, was called up to fight in the Franco-Prussian War.
-He participated in the Battle of Wörth in August 1870 and was taken prisoner at Sedan.
+He moved to Paris at the age of twelve where he attended the Conservatoire de Paris and the collège in Paris.
+He took a B.A. degree in 1865 and a BSc in 1866 at the Sorbonne.
+After 1866, he enrolled at the École Militaire, then based at Saint-Cyr-l'École.
+Passing out in 1869, he was commissioned as a lieutenant into the French artillery, spent five months in Algeria, and then after a short stay in the Versailles garrison was posted to fight in the Franco-Prussian War.
+He took part in the Battle of Wörth in August 1870 and was taken prisoner at Sedan.
 Once released, he was immediately employed against the Commune in Paris.
-On 14 April 1871, he was wounded, honourably discharged and granted a small pension.
+On 14 April 1871, he was wounded, honourably discharged, and granted a small pension.